Broken Hill railway station: History

+Broken Hill Crystal Street

-The Broken Hill Crystal Street Railway Station opened on 15 July 1919 when the line opened to Menindee.
+Broken Hill Crystal Street railway station opened on 15 July 1919 when the line opened to Menindee.
 Until extended further east in 1927, the section was not connected to the rest of the New South Wales Government Railways network.

 Broken Hill's first railway connection arrived in 1888, with the Silverton Tramway connecting the city to the South Australian Railways' narrow-gauge system at Cockburn and on to Adelaide via Sulphide Street station.
 Broken Hill developed into a lucrative location with the mines providing a regular source of traffic.

+Current station

+A new brick station opened on 4 June 1957, 560 metres west of the original station.

+As part of the construction of the project to convert to standard gauge the Sydney to Perth railway line, in 1969 the station platform was extended to 370 metres accommodate the Indian Pacific with a new signal box constructed at the western end of the station building.
+With modern centralised train control, the signal box is no longer staffed.

 Although some 50 kilometres from the border, Broken Hill was the border station between New South Wales and South Australia, with interstate trains changing locomotives up until the 1990s in the era of state-owned railway networks.

 Services

-Until its cessation in November 1989, Broken Hill was the terminus for the Silver City Comet from Orange.
-It was also the terminus for Australian National's Silver City Limited from Adelaide from December 1986 until 1990.
+From September 1937 until November 1989, Broken Hill was the terminus for the Silver City Comet from Orange.
+It was also the terminus for Australian National's Silver City Limited from Adelaide from December 1986 until December 1990.
+It was served by The Alice from Sydney to Alice Springs from November 1983 until October 1987.

-Today, Broken Hill is served by NSW TrainLink's weekly Outback Xplorer to and from Sydney.
-NSW TrainLink also operates a daily road coach service to Dubbo (linking with the Central West XPT to Sydney), which leaves from the city's Tourist Information Centre bus terminal.
+Since March 1996, Broken Hill has been served by NSW TrainLink's weekly Outback Xplorer to and from Sydney.
+NSW TrainLink also operates road coach services to Adelaide, Dubbo and Mildura which leave from the city's Tourist Information Centre bus terminal.

-Journey Beyond Rail Expeditions' weekly Indian Pacific also calls at Broken Hill.

-Description

-The heritage-listed main station building is a type 18 design, constructed of brick, steel and glass with a clock tower in 1957.

-The original 1919 station survives a short distance away, disused and derelict.
-The former stationmaster's residence at 265 Wills Street (the former site of the NSW Government Tram Depot) has been privately owned since 1997.
-Neither building forms part of the modern station's heritage listing.

-With the construction of the Trans-Continental Standard Gauge railway in 1969, the station platform was extended to accommodate the new 15-carriage Indian Pacific and a new signal box constructed on the western end of the station building.
-With modern centralised train control, the signal box is no longer staffed.